yasser-osamaa/Wep-View-Page/README.md

 # Simple WepView

-Learn How to Use wepview in ypur flutter application
+Learn How to Use wepview in your flutter application
 <br>
 ## widget i used to
 - just simple ElevatedButton when i click it open Wep view <br>